 Why is Palomar Health participating in Health Information Exchanges?

-One of the components of Meaningful Use as specified in the American Recovery and Reinvestment Act of 2009 is the electronic exchange of health information to improve the quality of health care.
-The Centers of Medicare and Medicaid Services (CMS) have established three stages of meaningful use, with the second stage placing a heavy emphasis on health information exchanges capabilities and interoperability.
+One of the components of Meaningful Use as specified in the American Recovery and Reinvestment Act of 2009 is the electronic exchange of personal health information to improve the quality of health care.
+The Centers of Medicare and Medicaid Services (CMS) have established multiple stages of meaningful use, with the second stage placing a heavy emphasis on health information exchanges capabilities and interoperability.
 Professionals and hospitals who do not meet these requirements can be subject to penalties.
 Palomar Health’s goal is to meet meaningful use and support the policy goal for the secure exchange of electronic health information.
 Ultimately, this will allow data to closely follow patients to the point of care and better inform critical health decisions.

 How will my health information and privacy be protected?

 Protecting the security and confidentiality of our patient’s information is of the utmost importance.
 Health Information Exchanges have created a secure system for information exchange that complies with state and federal privacy laws.
 Their advanced technology uses specific protocols to ensure that your health information remains private and secure.